-Dental patient referrals done right
+Dental referrals done right

-Do you know the number one most cost-effective way to generate new patients?
+Do you know the number one most cost-effective way to generate new dental patients?
 Spoiler alert – it’s asking for referrals.
-You should be asking your patients for referrals every day.
+You should be asking your dental patients for referrals every day.
 I know, it can be hard to get started but, with these three easy steps, you’ll be rolling in referrals in no time.

 1. Develop the program

-When developing a dental patient referral program, you must first make sure that you have the right internal marketing support to properly promote it.
+When developing a dental referral marketing program, you must first make sure that you have the right internal marketing support to properly promote it.
 You can do this easily, by strategically placing promotional materials throughout your office.
 Think of places like the treatment ops, reception area, and even the concierge counter.
 Promotional items could include:

 - Branded business cards